From Nancy Gruver

 In 1992, I felt a lot of anxiety remembering my own difficult tween and teen years.
 My twins Mavis Gruver and Nia Kelly were about to enter that turbulent time and I wasn’t looking forward to it!
 Unable to find practical, accessible resources to help, I was inspired with the vision of a magazine for all girls who want their voices heard and their dreams taken seriously.
 I brought this idea to Mavis & Nia and their close friend Sarah.
 Their first response was underwhelming (to say the least), “What do you mean, ‘Start a Magazine?’
 We don’t know how to do that!”

 But when I changed the question to, “Would you want to read a magazine run by girls–where girls share their real lives and problems, their dreams and their challenges?,” the ideas started flowing fast.
-Then they recruited friends to join the first Girls Editorial Board.
+Then they recruited twenty friends to join the first Girls Editorial Board.
 These girls worked together with me and my spouse, Joe Kelly, in our living room and attic in Duluth, Minnesota to invent the departments, themes, and features for the award-winning, ad-free New Moon: The Magazine for Girls and Their Dreams.
 It set a new standard for high-quality media by and for tween and teen girls.
 (And became the first child-edited publication to win the prestigious Association of American Publishers’ Golden Lamp award as the best children’s magazine.)

 Strengthening Girls to Resist Popular Culture Saturation